 Eastern Promises (2007)

-Eastern Promises is about a British Nurse that discovers a notebook from a young girl that documents how she got pregnant from a member of the Russian mafia.
+Eastern Promises is a gangster movie about a British Nurse that discovers a notebook from a young girl that documents how she got pregnant from a member of the Russian mafia.

 The Public Enemy (1931)